kenayagi/docker-odoo/README.md

 To choose your admin_passwd you can declare it with the ADMIN_PASSWD environment variable.

-If already using [Traefik](https://traefik.io/) and [Docker Compose](https://docs.docker.com/compose/), you can create your stack by adapting the sample docker-compose.override.yml
+If already using [Traefik v1.7](https://traefik.io/) and [Docker Compose](https://docs.docker.com/compose/), you can create your stack by adapting the sample docker-compose.override.yml